denniepatton/Triton/README.md

 ## Acknowledgements
 Triton is developed and maintained by Robert D. Patton in the Gavin Ha Lab, Fred Hutchinson Cancer Center.
-Anna-Lisa Doebley provided critical input and developed the GC-correction process used in Triton, originally found in the Griffin (<https://github.com/GavinHaLab/Griffin>) pipeline.
+Anna-Lisa Doebley provided input and developed the GC-correction process used in Triton, originally found in the Griffin (<https://github.com/GavinHaLab/Griffin>) pipeline.

 † Griffin-based GC correction